WillemW-01/spotifyplus/README.md

 - **Curated Playlists**: Generate playlists based on certain constraints (e.g., energy level), ensuring that there’s a smooth flow and connection between the songs.
 - **Music Discovery**: Allow users to explore the graph to discover songs they may not have come across but are musically similar to what they like.
 - **Music Analysis Tools**: Create visualizations or tools for artists or listeners to understand how different tracks are related in terms of musical composition or production elements.

+## Lyircs prompt:

+Analyze the following song lyrics in depth, focusing on themes, literary devices, emotional tone, and potential cultural or historical significance.
+Consider how the lyrics' structure, word choices, and imagery contribute to the overall message of the song.
+Please explore any metaphors, symbolism, and poetic techniques used by the songwriter, and discuss how these elements enhance the listener's experience.
+If relevant, also provide insight into the context in which the song was created (social, political, or personal) and how it may influence interpretation.
+Break down how each verse builds the narrative or evokes specific emotions, and offer your perspective on the broader meaning or takeaway.
+Here are the lyrics: